Translation Notice

 - On turn $i$, if $X_i$ is

-to string $T$; otherwise, Takahashi chooses. - After $N$ turns, if $T$ represents a number divisible by 7, Takahashi wins; else, Aoki wins.
+A, Aoki chooses to append $S_i$ or0to string $T$; otherwise, Takahashi chooses. - After $N$ turns, if $T$ represents a number divisible by 7, Takahashi wins; else, Aoki wins.

 Determine the winner when both play optimally.